ryanzhang/ryanzhang.github.io/README.md

-# Ryan Zhang Blog Resume
+# Ryan Zhang Page
+This page site is used to collect some of my activity and information in internet

-- 配置修改: _config.yml
+- Revise config 配置修改: _config.yml
-- 修改Slides默认模板: _layouts/reveal.html
+- Revise Slides Configuration 修改Slides默认模板: _layouts/reveal.html
-- 增加Slides: _slides/
+- Add Slides 增加Slides: _slides/

 # How to build & Run
 ## Install ruby and ruby-dev
-dnf install ruby ruby-dev
+dnf install ruby ruby-devel
 or
 ruby -v
+You might need to install gcc-c++ as well

 ## Install github-pages
 gem install github-pages

-##
+## 运行
 1) bundle exec jekyll build
 2) bundle exec jekyll serve